 In making provision for Pupil Premium children, we recognise that not all pupils who receive free school meals will be socially disadvantaged.
-We also recognise that not all pupils who are socially disadvantaged are registered for, or qualify for free school meals.
+We also recognise that not all socially disadvantaged pupils are registered for or qualify for free school meals.
 Therefore, we reserve the right to allocate the pupil premium funding to support any pupil that the school has legitimately identified as being socially disadvantaged.

 This funding is used to provide many support systems and interventions.
 These fall into 5 categories:

 - Addressing and assessing learning needs; phonics, spelling, grammar and reading comprehension, taught in flexible ability groups.

 - Addressing and assessing educational needs through specialist assessment and individualised pupil programmes (both for educational and behavioural purposes).
 This provision includes on site speech and language therapy, which is funded by the school.

 - Addressing and assessing EAL needs, particularly for new arrivals to the country.

 - Addressing and assessing social need: accessing support for families via school–based programmes, such as school uniform, breakfast and after school clubs and food bank vouchers.